Enhancing ground state population and macroscopic coherence of room-temperature WS$_2$ polaritons through engineered confinement

-Recently, enhanced coherence was demonstrated for TMDC polaritons \cite{Zhao2020,Shan2021,Anton2021,Wurdack2021}, which was attributed to either strong motional narrowing \cite{Wurdack2021} or the onset of polariton condensation \cite{Zhao2020,Shan2021,Anton2021}.
-At room temperature \cite{Zhao2020,Shan2021,Wurdack2021}, these observations relied on accidental traps formed during the microcavity fabrication, arising from strain, fractures in the monolayer, or air gaps in the cavity spacer, all of which modulate the energies of the excitons and/or cavity photons.
-More sophisticated and controlled engineering of a potential landscape for TMDC polaritons on a microchip remains a challenge, since the monolayers are fragile and are easily damaged by many fabrication techniques \cite{Yun2021}.
+Recently, enhanced coherence was demonstrated for TMDC polaritons \cite{Zhao2020,Shan2021,Anton2021,Wurdack2021} and attributed to either strong motional narrowing \cite{Wurdack2021} or the onset of polariton condensation \cite{Zhao2020,Shan2021,Anton2021}.
+At room temperature \cite{Zhao2020,Shan2021,Wurdack2021}, these observations relied on accidental traps arising from strain, fractures in the monolayer, or air gaps in the cavity spacer, all of which modulate the energies of the excitons and/or cavity photons.
+Controlled engineering of a potential landscape for TMDC polaritons remains a challenge, since the monolayers are easily damaged by most fabrication techniques \cite{Yun2021}.
 So far, such engineering has only been achieved in an open cavity design \cite{Lackner2021}.